-If your Accommodation is for the Winter Session, you must vacate your Accommodation during the winter break 24 hours after the end of the December 2024 exam period defined by the UVic Undergrad/Graduate Academic Calendar 2024-25 as per Schedule B s.
+If your Accommodation is for the Winter Session, you must vacate your Accommodation during the winter break by 11 a.m. the day following the final exam in the December 2025 exam period as defined by the UVic Undergrad/Graduate Academic Calendar 2025-26 as per Schedule B s.
 2.0.
 You are permitted to leave your possessions at your Accommodation.
 Between this date and the date that Residence Services officially re-opens in January, you are not permitted to access or reside in your Accommodation, nor are you permitted in any other Residence Complex buildings.
 If you fail to vacate your Accommodation during this period then you are in breach of this Contract and the University will pursue its remedies pursuant to Schedule B s.
 5.2 and B s.
 5.5.
 In addition, as per Schedule B s.
 3.8, during this period of closure authorized personnel of the University may enter your Accommodation, without prior notice, for reasons of health, safety or general community welfare, or to make repairs and deliveries to the room and room equipment, or to inspect the premises, or to investigate possible breaches of this Contract.